MSSM Higgs Boson Searches at the LHC: Benchmark Scenarios after the Discovery of a Higgs-like Particle: Benchmark Scenarios

 These parameters lead to a lighter stop and a heavier stop mass of about $325 \gev$ and $670 \gev$, respectively, and a negative correction of the gluon fusion amplitude of about 8\%.
 The \lstop\ scenario can be regarded as an update of the \gluophobic\ scenario defined in \citere{benchmark2}.

-The values of $\mu$ and $M_2$ in the \lstop\ scenario have been chosen to be in agreement with the current exclusion bounds on direct light stop production at the LHC~\cite{Stopsearches}.
-The two-body decay modes that are kinematically open are $\Stope \to b \chap{1}$ and $\Stope \to c \neu{1}$ with $\mcha{1} \approx 295 \gev$ and $\mneu{1} \approx 163 \gev$.
+The values of $\mu$ and $M_2$ in the \lstop\ scenario have been chosen to be in agreement with the current exclusion bounds on direct light stop production at the LHC~\cite{Stopsearches}. \footnote{ The values of $\mu$, $M_1$ and $M_2$ could be adjusted to slightly larger values if the currently proposed values were excluded by future experiments.
+For instance, the choice $M_1 = 350 \gev$, $M_2 = \mu = 400 \gev$ leads to a SUSY spectrum that is very difficult to test at the LHC.
+In general, for a given value of $\tb$ and $\MA$, slightly larger values of $\mu$ and $M_{1,2}$ would lead to a small decrease of the value of $\Mh$ and therefore to a small shift of the green areas to larger values of $\tb$.} The two-body decay modes that are kinematically open are $\Stope \to b \chap{1}$ and $\Stope \to c \neu{1}$ with $\mcha{1} \approx 295 \gev$ and $\mneu{1} \approx 163 \gev$.
 The first decay results in very soft decay products.
 While the latter decay is expected to be suppressed in minimal flavor violating schemes, it could in general be sizable.
 Analyses have been performed at the Tevatron~\cite{StopTev}; however, currently there are no dedicated LHC searches in this channel.
 If this channel turned out to be relevant, due to its difficult final state it would pose a challenge to the experimental analyses.

 There is also a correction to the diphoton amplitude, but since in the diphoton case the dominant SM contribution comes from $W$ loops, which are of opposite sign and about a factor $4$ larger than the top contributions, the stop contributions lead to only a small modification, smaller than about 3\%, of this amplitude.